jlebonzec/newmerology/README.md

 Given that the computation method already exists, adding a number is a pretty straight-forward operation.
 You first need to open the application shell: `python manage.py shell`

-Below is a generic example that you will need to personnalise.
+Below is a generic example that you will need to personalise.
 ```python
 from calculator.models import Number
 number = Number(code="unique_code",